A topic from the subject of Organic Chemistry in Chemistry.

 Key Concepts

-• Benzene Structure: Benzene, the simplest aromatic compound, has a planar hexagonal ring with alternating double and single bonds.
+• Benzene Structure: Benzene, the simplest aromatic compound, has a planar hexagonal ring with delocalized electrons, often represented with a circle in the ring to indicate this delocalization.
+The C-C bond lengths are all equal and intermediate between single and double bonds.

-• Hückel's Rule: Aromatic rings must have (4n + 2) π-electrons, where n is an integer, to be aromatic.
+• Hückel's Rule: Aromatic rings must have (4n + 2) π-electrons, where n is an integer (0, 1, 2, etc.), to be aromatic.
+This rule helps determine aromaticity.

-• Electrophilic Aromatic Substitution: Aromatic rings undergo electrophilic substitution reactions, where an electrophile attacks the ring carbon with high π-electron density.
+• Electrophilic Aromatic Substitution: Aromatic rings undergo electrophilic substitution reactions, where an electrophile attacks the ring carbon with high π-electron density, replacing a hydrogen atom.
+This maintains the aromaticity of the ring.

 Common Reactions

-• Friedel-Crafts Reaction: Acylation of aromatic rings using an acyl chloride and a Lewis acid catalyst.
+• Friedel-Crafts Reaction: Alkylation or acylation of aromatic rings using an alkyl halide or acyl chloride and a Lewis acid catalyst (like AlCl3).
+The acylation reaction is particularly important in organic synthesis.

 Applications